 Overall, this action is likely to have a limited effect on net benefits realized by the Nation, ceteris paribus.
-Generally, Alternatives 2 through 5 would be expected to encourage cooperative formation, and therefore may encourage fishing practices that are more likely to result in fully harvesting the TAC assigned to the Amendment 80 sector.
-To the extent that increased participation in cooperatives allows harvesters additional time to focus on improving product forms, there may be some slight consumer benefits realized by the proposed action if the proposed alternatives reduce the risk that a specific harvester, or group of harvesters, would otherwise be unable to participate in a cooperative.
+Generally, Alternatives 2 through 6 would be expected to encourage cooperative formation or membership, and therefore may encourage fishing practices that are more likely to result in fully harvesting the TAC assigned to the Amendment 80 sector.
+To the extent that increased participation in cooperatives allows harvesters additional time to focus on improving product forms, there may be some slight consumer benefits realized by the proposed action, if the proposed alternatives reduce the risk that a specific harvester, or group of harvesters, would otherwise be unable to participate in a cooperative.
+Any potential consumer benefit assumes that the resulting product enters a domestic market, or in some other way reduces the costs of seafood or improves the quality for U.S. consumers.
 Conceivably, the proposed alternatives may increase the economic efficiency of that harvester.
 An additional potential benefit may result if vessels now active in the limited access fishery formed a cooperative and were able to trade CQ with other cooperatives to maximize their harvest.
 Currently, the Amendment 80 Program does not allow unharvested TAC assigned to the limited access fishery to be reallocated to a cooperative.
-If multiple cooperatives form rather than a cooperative and a limited access fishery, CQ could be shared among cooperatives as necessary to maximize their harvest.
+If multiple cooperatives form, rather than a cooperative and a limited access fishery, CQ could be shared among cooperatives, as necessary, to maximize their harvest.

-Generally, cooperative management reduces management costs to NMFS because cooperatives undertake actions to ensure their allocation is not exceeded, whereas under a limited access fishery, NMFS assumes that management burden and its associated costs.
-Alternatives 2 through 5 are likely to reduce management costs overall relative to the status quo option to the extent they result in less participation in the limited access fishery.
+Generally, cooperative management reduces management costs to NMFS, because cooperatives undertake actions to ensure their allocation is not exceeded, whereas under a limited access fishery, NMFS assumes that management burden and its associated costs.
+Alternatives 2 through 6 are likely to reduce management costs overall relative to the status quo option to the extent that they result in less participation in the limited access fishery.
 Again, the lack of any quantitative data makes it difficult to assess the relative differences in net benefits among the alternatives.